 The house is designed for flexibility to suit a range of owners and occupants and will be marketed for sale on completion.

-The core concept for this project, and key to the home design: is the resurrection and transformation of a dilapidated timber church, into the core of a modern family home.
+The core concept for this project, and key to the home design: is the resurrection and transformation of a dilapidated timber church, by renovating it into the core of a modern family home.

 From Rural Timber Church to Modern Inner City Home